sky-write/sky-write.github.io/docs/_posts/2021-12-03-minimum-viable-product.markdown

 4. As a user, I want to receive AR messages from friends and family, so that they can communicate with me in a unique way.

 ## Response from Client ##
+> Wow - what a sensational job you folks have done.
+Its *FANTASTIC!*  Loving your work!
+>
+> Kudos - am super impressed that you have done so much - in so little time.
+>
+> Congrats!!

 > In terms of suggestions for evolution - of course we spoke of incorporating Watson Speech to Text - so users can select the type of message they want - and then choose the particular message from the returned options.
 >
 > Also maybe it might be worth looking into if its possible to make the messages more animated :)